outlaws42/score/assets/help_game_select.md

 ### Game Tile

-- **Tap** - tapping on the tile will display a popup at the bottom screen that will display the game name, The full description and the date the game was created.
+- **Tap** -  You can interact with the game tile by tapping on the tile, this will select the game for the match.
-- **LongPress** - Long pressing the game tile will select the tile indicated by the background color.
-It will also make visiable an edit icon.
-If you tap this icon it will take you to the edit form where you can change everthing about the game except the name.
-These changes will only affect future matches that use this game.

 ---